Context Engineering for AI Agents in Open-Source Software: Introduction

 \section{Introduction}

-The release of GitHub Copilot in 2021 and ChatGPT in 2022 launched a fundamental shift in how software is being developed.
-Today, generative AI (GenAI) tools built around large language models (LLMs) support software engineers throughout the software development lifecycle (SDLC)---although there is still a strong focus on code and test generation tasks~\cite{DBLP:journals/tosem/HouZLYWLLLGW24, DBLP:conf/fose-ws/FanGHLSYZ23, DBLP:journals/ese/ZhengNZCCGWW25, DBLP:journals/tse/WangHCLWW24, DBLP:journals/tse/TufanoDMCB24, 10.1145/3747588}.
+The launches of GitHub Copilot in 2021 and ChatGPT in 2022 have started to transform how software is developed.
+Today, generative AI (GenAI) tools built around large language models (LLMs) support software engineers throughout the software development lifecycle (SDLC)---although most published work focuses on code and test generation~\cite{DBLP:journals/tosem/HouZLYWLLLGW24, DBLP:conf/fose-ws/FanGHLSYZ23, DBLP:journals/ese/ZhengNZCCGWW25, DBLP:journals/tse/WangHCLWW24, DBLP:journals/tse/TufanoDMCB24, 10.1145/3747588}.
 The \emph{Devin AI} demo published in March 2024 fueled the first hype around agent-based software development~\cite{knightDevin}, but it took until 2025 for agent-based software development to reach considerable adoption.
-In February 2025, Anthropic released \emph{Claude Code}, a \enq{command line tool for agentic coding}~\cite{anthropicClaudeCodeRelease}, which heralded the next evolutionary step in AI-assisted software development, enabling greater autonomy by allowing developers to assign coding tasks to AI agents via a terminal interface.
+In February 2025, Anthropic released \emph{Claude Code}, a \enq{command line tool for agentic coding}~\cite{anthropicClaudeCodeRelease}, which represents a further step toward more autonomous AI-assisted software development, enabling developers to assign coding tasks to AI agents via a terminal interface.
 Human oversight is still built-in, but can be turned off by the developer.

-An advantage of agent-based tools is that they allow developers to provide context to LLMs in a fine-grained and targeted manner~\cite{dexterHorthyComplexCodebases}.
-The deliberate process of designing, structuring, and providing relevant information to LLMs is referred to as \emph{context engineering}~\cite{DBLP:journals/corr/abs-2507-13334, philschmidSkillPrompting}.
-While \emph{prompt engineering} focuses specifically on instructions and output indicators~\cite{DBLP:journals/corr/abs-2402-07927, promptingguideElementsPrompt}, \emph{context engineering} focuses on collecting and selecting input data for specific tasks, including relevant guidelines, configuration files, documentation, and exemplary code snippets~\cite{DBLP:journals/corr/abs-2507-13334, philschmidSkillPrompting}.
+This brings GenAI assistants closer to the inherent meaning of an \emph{agent} that operates autonomously, adapts to change, and creates and pursues goals (from the Latin `agere', `to do' in English)~\cite{russell2021}.